Dr. Kundel has expertise and years of experience performing this procedure.

 Frenectomy is one of Dr. Kundel’s essential procedures when it comes to growth and development in children.
-He possesses expertize and years of experience performing this procedure using top of the line laser.
-Surgical procedure is completed on all infants and children in the dental office using laser and surgical operating microscopes.
-General anesthesia, hospitalization, and stitches are not required.
-Usually, the procedure itself lasts less than a minute.
-Discomfort does not last more than 24 hours.
+He possesses expertise and years of experience performing this procedure using top of the line laser.
+This surgical procedure is completed on infants and children in the dental office using laser and surgical operating microscopes.
+General anesthesia, hospitalization, and stitches are usually not required.
+Most of the time, the procedure itself is less than five minutes for infants.
+Discomfort typically does not last more than 24 hours.

 If airway is the king, then tongue is the queen.
 Tongue protects airway.
 Restricted tongue cannot effectively modulate airway while assisting in eating, speaking and swallowing.
 Frenectomy is a quick and simple procedure with truly remarkable outcomes.